Tarrouche/Process-Discovery-and-Design-for-International-University-Cooperation-Projects/next/README.md

 - The domain also must be updated

 2. Private Key and Certificate:
-- Replace the `private.key` and `certificate.crt` files paths in the same file with your valid private key and certificate files.
+- Replace the private key, certificate and intermediate certificate files paths in the same file with your valid private key and certificate files.

 ## Running the Project